iree-org/iree-test-suites/sharktank_models/quality_tests/README.md

 | tuner_file                     | optional | dict    | Adds a `iree-codegen-transform-dialect-library` compiler flag for a SKU-specific tuner file (ex: `{"mi308": "{tuner_file_name}"}`)               |
 | custom_real_weights_group      | optional | string  | Add a custom group to a weights source retrieval                                                                                                 |

-Please feel free to look at any JSON examples under a model directory (ex: sd3, sdxl)
+Please feel free to look at any JSON examples under a model directory (ex: sd3, sdxl).